moesteelo/Exploratory-Data-Analysis/README.md

 # Summary

-**This dataset is quite small yet really useful in performing data analysi.
-The numerous and differnt visualizations help us understand the broader pictures of the dataset these visualizatios play a key role in understanding your dataset.**
+**This dataset is quite small yet really useful in performing data analysis.
+The numerous and different visualizations play a key role in helping us understand the broader picture of datasets.**

 ## Resoures